MP Estate Planning UK

 A professional setting depicting a diverse group of individuals, dressed in business attire, gathered around a conference table.
 In the foreground, a middle-aged woman points to a document illustrating varying trust types and their tax implications.
 The middle area features a chart with distinct categories labeled 'Discretionary Trust', 'Fixed Trust', and others, symbolizing different trust types.
 The background includes a whiteboard with financial diagrams, soft natural lighting filtering through a large window, creating a productive atmosphere.
 The lens perspective captures the collaborative spirit among the team as they analyze and discuss the essential details before proceeding with tax payments.
 The overall mood is focused, highlighting diligence and professionalism.

-Accumulation or discretionary arrangements
+Accumulation or discretionary trusts

-Interest in possession
+Interest in possession trusts

-Bare arrangements
+Bare trusts

-Assets, income and what you own
+Assets, income and what you hold

-hmrc trust tax payment process: a step-by-step overview
+HMRC trust tax payment process: a step-by-step overview

 We give a simple four-step map you can reuse each year.
 Follow it to move from uncertainty to a clear, evidenced outcome.